 Of course preparing for a trip will depend on where you’re going, when you’re going and what you plan to do.
 In this post I have written about everything that I would consider before setting off for the first time.

 Kiss your family goodbye, as it may be the last chance you get.
 Although I’m kidding, you should really do it.
-My first point is the opposite to nerves though, try not to afraid.
+My first point is the opposite to nerves though, try not to be afraid.
 Wherever you go will be amazing, trust me.
 You may miss people, but not as much as you first think.
 Social media helps you keep in touch just fine.
 People spend too much time worrying about what might go wrong instead of just going for it.
 Having said that…

 Tighten security with fake wallets, slash-proof bags and anything else to put your mind at ease (thus helping number 1).
 Plan where you are going and what you are doing, remembering most of your time should be ‘free’ as things always come up, travel takes longer than expected or you want to do something different.
 You will not stick to the plan, but it needs to be there.

 Guess what, you’re already doing that right now.
 Well done.
 Do more.
 About the destinations, the currency rates and where to change it, where to stay, where to eat, even down to which launderette to go to.
 If you go to a different one when you’re there, you’ve not lost anything.
-This also helps number 1.
 Research when is the best time to buy your plane/train/bus ticket and save yourself bundles.
 Ask the locals, or experienced travellers you meet where is the best place to buy in that area.

 If you’ve got the minerals, don’t book a return ticket.
 It’s the earmark of a true traveller, and I have heard countless stories of ‘I wasted my money on a return ticket’ from travellers.
 Never heard anyone say ‘I wish I had booked my return’ before though.